Free shore access

 This spot has been added by

-Playa Estrella, also known as Starfish Beach, is one of the most well known beaches of Bocas del Toro.
-A few years ago, hundreds of cushion starfish were found in front of the beach, in only a few inches of water.
-Despite starfish are rarer than before in the bay, there are still plenty of sealife to spot in Playa Estrella shallow waters.
-The mangroves lining the beach offer beautiful and colorful underwaterscapes.
-Here, we can spot many different kinds of fish and invertebrates in a very singular marine environment.
+Playa Estrella, also known as Starfish Beach, is one of the most popular beaches in Bocas del Toro.
+Even if less abundant than in the past, many cushion starfish are found in front of the beach, in only a few inches of water.
+In addition to the starfish, there is plenty of sealife to spot in Playa Estrella shallow waters, especially in the mangroves lining the beach.
+Here, you spot many different kinds of fish and invertebrates in a very singular marine environment.

 Starfish can be seen in front of the beach.
 If you want to explore the edge of the mangroves, we recommend entering the water at the eastern end of the beach (see map).